Installing A Yoga Swing Safely

 If the ceiling isn’t high enough, this can mean that yoga poses which require you to get lower to the floor such as inversions are not as easy to attempt.

-The recommended ceiling height for hanging a yoga trapeze is 300cm, however, some experts would say that you can go as low as 240cm.
+The recommended ceiling height for hanging a yoga swing is 300cm, however, some experts would say that you can go as low as 240cm.

 Can I Just Use One Ceiling Hook?